saisoftglobal/neobots-wiki/remote-commands/remote-api-command.md

 ## What does this command do?
-This command allows you to execute automation against another taskt Client.
+This command allows you to execute automation against another neobots Client.

 ## When would I want to use this command?
-Use this command when you want to automate against a taskt instance that enables Local Listener.
+Use this command when you want to automate against a neobots instance that enables Local Listener.

 <a id="param_list"></a>